 - Low-sodium vegetable broth - Using low-sodium broth lets you control the amount of salt in your cooking.

-- Coconut milk - Adds rich creaminess without any coconut flavor, like in this vegetarian potato soup
+- Coconut milk - Adds rich creaminess without any coconut flavor

 - Cayenne pepper (optional) - I like the slight pop of heat that cayenne provides here, but it's optional.